Role at MMG: Senior Consultant

 She says.
 “Nonprofits do such important work, but often aren’t resourced to be as impactful as possible.
 I know because I’ve been there, as both a board member and executive director of nonprofits.
 If MMG can remove one obstacle or provide more resources, we are helping really important work happen.”

 Family: Gretchen is married to Brad, and together they have three daughters — Meredith, Eleanor and Lillian — as well as two dogs, Rudy and Millie.
-They live in downtown Washington, MO, where they have lovingly (and sometimes not so patiently) restored a 115+ year old Victorian home.
+They live in downtown Washington, MO, where they have lovingly (and sometimes not so patiently) restored a 115+ year old Victorian home and recently built and moved into a riverfront brownstone.

 Outside MMG: “Most of my free time is dedicated to running my three cheerleaders to and from the gym, school, games and competitions,” Gretchen says.
-“I’m an avid reader, a mediocre runner and I’ve recently taken up kickboxing.
-I love it!”
-She also enjoys spending time on the water at the Lake of the Ozarks with family.
+“I’m an avid reader, a mediocre runner and adventurous cook.”
+She also enjoys spending time on the water at the Lake of the Ozarks with family and friends.
+As if all that isn’t enough, in 2018 Gretchen successfully campaigned and was elected to serve as a member of the Washington, MO City Council.

 Hidden talent: Gretchen loves to cook, but doesn’t use recipes or cookbooks.
 “I browse Pinterest and read cookbooks for inspiration, but I don’t like measuring and I’m not very good at following instructions!” she smiles.